 Queen of Wands

 The Knight of Wands may exude leadership, but he is a warrior.
-The Queen takes his Fire passion but now mixes in Water not Air, literally adding an element of caring and intuition into the mix and taking out the brashness of the Knight.
+The Queen takes his Fire (passion) but mixes it with Water rather than Air.
+This literally adds an element of caring and intuition into the mix, removing the brashness of the Knight.

-Instead we get a different kind of power and speed; the power of a big powerful cat.
-Feline intuition, strength and agility, plus the ability to win over the hearts of others through caring rather than a show of strength.
-And of course, those who have ever owned a cat will recognize the ability to act like a royal and command attention without ever needing to say it!
+We get a different kind of power: the power of a large, predatory cat.
+Feline intuition, strength, and agility, combined with the ability to win over the hearts of others through care rather than a show of force.
+Anyone who has ever owned a cat will recognize the ability to act like royalty, commanding attention without ever needing to speak.

 The Queen of Wands is a force to be reckoned with.
-She has plans but also the practicalities to delve down to the finer details and get things done.
+She possesses grand plans, but also the practical ability to delve into the finer details and get things done.

-As well as intellectual strength, she also has an intuitive streak, giving her soft powers: reading the room, understanding what people want and coming up with mutually rewarding plans such that her enemies end up as allies.
+Alongside her intellectual strength, she possesses a deep intuitive streak.
+This grants her 'soft power': reading the room, understanding what people want, and creating mutually rewarding plans so that her enemies end up as allies.

 Finally, she is one of the best cards for those looking to increase their family.

-There’s very few historical or even mythical characters that can meet all these attributes, but there’s one very good candidate.
+There are very few historical or mythical characters who meet all these attributes, but there is one perfect candidate.

 Queen Hatshepsut

-She did not let the fact that she was a woman slow her down in religious rites and ceremonies that assumed a male leader by dressing the part as a male when the need arose.
-Her ability to think around any problem set her out as a free thinker who would not let anything break her plans.
+She did not let her sex slow her down in religious rites and ceremonies that required a male leader.
+Instead, she dressed the part of a male pharaoh whenever the need arose.
+Her ability to think around any problem marked her as a free thinker who refused to let anything break her plans.

-Even if we prefer war to trade and diplomacy, there is only one Pharaoh who arguably did better than her, but she also had some input in raising him (he’s the King of Wands and her stepson and we’ll meet him soon in the deck).
+Even if one prefers war to trade and diplomacy, there is only one Pharaoh who arguably surpassed her, and she had a hand in raising him (he is the King of Wands, her stepson, whom we will meet soon in the deck).

 She is the epitome of the strong woman.
 A leader with high ideas, diplomacy and mental strength, but also with female intuition and the strength to achieve goals irrespective of any bad hand dealt to her.